Aston Martin Vantage (2005): V12 Vantage / V12 Vantage Roadster (2009–2012)

-V12 Vantage S
+V12 Vantage S / V12 Vantage S Roadster (2013–2018)

 On 28 May 2013, Aston Martin announced the V12 Vantage S – a sportier version of the V12 Vantage that preceded it.

 The V12 Vantage S produces 565 bhp at 6,750 rpm and 620 Nm at 5,750 rpm of torque from a revised 5935 cc V12 engine called the AM28, which would be used as a base for future engines.
 The power is transferred to the rear wheels using a new 7-speed Sportshift III automated manual transmission, which weighs 25 kg less than the Sportshift II, with no option for a manual transmission.
 With a total kerb weight of 1665 kg, the V12 Vantage S is lighter than the standard V12 Vantage and features new three-stage adaptive damping for the suspension system, new carbon-ceramic brakes, and a unique track-mode for improved track performance for the drivers who want to take their car to the track.
 The V12 Vantage S is claimed to be able to accelerate from 0 to 62 mi/h in 3.9 seconds and reach a top speed of 205 mi/h, making it the fastest production Aston Martin at the time alongside the One-77.

 The exhaust on the V12 Vantage S was developed from the company's own One-77.
 Styling and aerodynamic changes include a carbon fibre front grille, black roof and rear grille, lightweight forged alloy wheels, and new finishes on the interior seats, doors and controls.

 Aston Martin also launched a convertible version in 2014 called the V12 Vantage S Roadster.
 With a kerb weight of 1745 kg the Roadster is 80 kg heavier than the coupé.
 Due to the added weight the Roadster accelerates from 0 to 62 mi/h in 4.1 seconds before reaching a top speed of 201 mi/h.

 In April 2016, the V12 Vantage S was announced to be produced with a 7-speed dog-leg manual transmission, unusual for its day and age.
 The shift pattern was engraved on the door sill.
-Only 100 were produced for the United States.
+It was available with either the coupé or roadster bodywork.
+351 were built in total, of which 260 were coupés and 91 roadsters; only 100 were produced for the United States.